roberkanho/Tips/README.md

 •  I learnt spring and fade animations and appied them into the modal.

+•  I removed the clear button in Bill Amount Field.

 •  I added Number of People field and Payment for Each person fields in the app.

     •  By default, it displays 1.